YES! Water Your Plants

 Here are a couple different ways you can water:

-- Cover the bare sale with a thin layer of mulch.
+- Cover the bare soil with a thin layer of mulch.
 Carefully and gently water the surface with a hose set on the sprinkle setting.
 The water should seep into the dry mulch and soil, not run over the ground.
 Slow deep watering of the soil is what is needed.
 No need to spray the foliage of the plants.
 Imagine the water seeping deep into the soil and the roots going DOWN to get to the water.

 - For trees, fill a five gallon bucket of water with a few holes or a crack in the bottom, and place it at the base of the tree.
 The water will slowly seep out and moisten the soil.
-Do this every few days until it rains.

 - Place a hose on a very slow drip for a few hours at the base of a tree.
-Do this every few days until it rains.

 - For a newly planted perennial garden, wind soaker hose around the plantings and run it every few days.